renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Raven’s Beak

-Similar to a warhammer, but with a much longer shaft, larger head and, customarily, a hook opposite the hammer-head, the Raven’s Beak is a devastating weapon when used against a heavily-armored opponent.
+Similar to a warhammer, but with a much longer shaft, larger head and, customarily, a hook opposite the hammer-head.
+The Raven’s Beak is a devastating weapon when used against a heavily-armored opponent.

 Tags: Blunt, Two-Handed, Reach, Heavy, Well Suited: Dismount